FedericoBruzzone/tgt/README.md

 ## License

-This repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This repository are licensed under either of

+* Apache License, Version 2.0 ([LICENSE-APACHE][github-license-apache] or http://www.apache.org/licenses/LICENSE-2.0)

+* MIT license ([LICENSE-MIT][github-license-mit] or http://opensource.org/licenses/MIT)

+at your option.

 Please review the license file provided in the repository for more information regarding the terms and conditions of the license.

 ## Contact